 NOTE 2: S-NSSAI subscription information can be part of UE context policy control subscription information and Session Management Subscription data/Slice Selection Subscription data.
 UDR implementation and the provisioning system are responsible for keeping the consistency of this information when both Data Sets are stored in the same UDR.
 The provisioning system is responsible for keeping the consistency of this information when both Data Sets are stored in different UDRs.

 The policy control subscription profile information provided by the UDR at PDU Session establishment, using Nudr service for Data Set "Policy Data" and Data Subset "PDU Session policy control data" is described in Table 6.2-2.

+This information is provided on a per user (SUPI) basis in case of non-roaming or HR roaming and is defined in Table 6.2-2.

+In case of LBO, PDU Session policy control HPLMN SLA information defined in Table 6.2-2a is provided on a per HPLMN basis and gives information on how the PCF should consider any roaming user of that HPLMN.